-The romance with Ky was sweet and a little different from the usual rebellious couple. (end spoilers) However, the ending was so incredibly anti-climatic that I felt disappointed in the entire novel.
-It's my hope that Crossed will reignite the fire and carry on the storyline in a more unpredictable and climatic fashion.
+The romance with Ky was sweet and a little different from the usual rebellious couple. (end spoilers) The ending, however, was so incredibly anti-climatic that I felt disappointed in the entire novel.
+It's my hope that Crossed will reignite the fire and carry on the story line in a more unpredictable and climatic fashion.
 Take a look:

 "The hotly awaited second book in the dystopian Matched trilogy

 "In search of a future that may not exist and faced with the decision of who to share it with, Cassia journeys to the Outer Provinces in pursuit of Ky - taken by the Society to his certain death - only to find that he has escaped, leaving a series of clues in his wake.

 "Cassia's quest leads her to question much of what she holds dear, even as she finds glimmers of a different life across the border.
 But as Cassia nears resolve and certainty about her future with Ky, an invitation for rebellion, an unexpected betrayal, and a surprise visit from Xander - who may hold the key to the uprising and, still, to Cassia's heart - change the game once again.
 Nothing is as expected on the edge of Society, where crosses and double crosses make the path more twisted than ever."